 Creating multiple variants for a campaign (you can also auto-copy what is already present in a current variant).

 You will have to specify the name of the sound file which is included in your app bundle.
 Apple supports .aiff, .caf and .wav extensions.
-For more information on how you can generate such sound files, please read this article.

 This updates the badge count for your app to the one specified while creating the campaign.
 Please note that this doesn’t increment the badge count or set the value to 0 (zero) to hide the badge number.
 That should be handled manually at the application level.